WEBGL_multi_draw extension

 -

-Renders multiple primitives from element array data (identical to multiple calls to drawElementsInstanced
+Renders multiple primitives from element array data (identical to multiple calls to drawElementsInstanced).

 Shader extension

-, the extension must be enabled with the #extension GL_ANGLE_multi_draw
+Note: Although the extension name is named WEBGL_multi_draw, the extension must be enabled with the #extension GL_ANGLE_multi_draw directive to use the extension in a shader.

 <script type="x-shader/x-vertex">